RareSwag/leesin_shooter/README.md

 # Lee Sin Shooter
-A fun little ship shooting game I made
+This is a game I spent about 3-4 weeks making and fine tuning in python using pygame

 ## Instructions on How to Play

-Don't let Lee Sin get hit by the anime girls shot from Vel'koz you lose shields if you do and if you lose all of your sheilds you lose
+Don't let Lee Sin, your player, get hit by the girls shot from Vel'koz, the alien guys.
+When you get hit you lose one shield and if you lose all your shields you die.
+The average score is 9,000 abd the highest score i've seen someone get is 17,000.
+GLHF

 ## Controls